JERlabs/JERonimo/DESIGN.md

 # Namespace GameControl #

 ## App ##
 Main class which is called from the int main function of your code.
-Runs a gameloop each tick which returns which game loop to run next tick.
-May provide a user-defined data-sharing object.
-Provides some way of managing game states
+Pass it with a pointer to a DataManage, which will handle creation of the first GameLoop.

 ### Description ###
+- Inherites GameLoop for compatibility reasons.
-- Base class for the game.
+- Start class for the game.
-- Manages a list of all game objects using STL types
-- Runs a game loop, which returns the loop to run next tick.
+- Runs the first user defined GameLoop as specified in DataManager
-- Provides an SDL surface.
+- Provides an SDL display surface to DataManager.
-- Controls creation of game window
-- Has a method to return a datamanaging object
-- Keeps track of GameStates and GameLoops
+- Initializes SDL and creates Game Window.
+- On return of the first GameLoop's run, cleans up SDL and closes the window.

 ### Constructor ###
-- Initalizes SDL
-- Initalizes main surface
-- Takes a gameloop?
-- Takes properties for SDL surface?
-- Loads XML? -- the datamanager might do this
+- Is passed with a pointer to the user defined DataManager (basic level DataManager)

+### Methods ###

+#### Runs ####
+- Runs the GameLoop from the passed DataManager object.
+- Passes itself to the GameLoop object

 ## GameLoop ##
-Runs every tick.
-Return which GameLoop to run next.

-### Description ###
-- A class with a run function
-- A loop that will be run each tick
-- Will run every tick, returns the GameLoop to be run next tick
+Runs the GameLoop, inherits Events.

 ### Methods ###
-- GameLoop run(short time) - runs the game loop, takes the time elapsed between game loops, in miliseconds
+- Constructed with GameLoop &
+- Run(), runs init, then iterates through event polling, event handling, looping, and rendering.
+On completion, should run Cleanup.
+Run() is final!
+Not to be overloaded.
+- Init(), loads objects in DataManager.
+- handleEvents() [final], passes event details to functions which are overloaded by GameLoop children
+- loop(), runs repeating functions on Data in the DM.
+- render() [const], draws Data in the DM to the display surface. [const] so that it won't do any calculations.
+- cleanup(), cleans up Data to be destroyed in the DM (such as Entity surfacess)

 ## Entity ##
 This object will probably change purpose to be more flexible